zacsketches/deployer-service/README.md

 ## 🚀 Release
 To publish a new release of the deployer-service, push a new Git tag that follows semantic versioning.

+> **Before Creating a Release:**
+> Ensure that all features are pushed to remote and that the code is ready for production.
+The release process will automatically build the binary, embed the version, and create a GitHub Release.

 🔧 To create a release, check the latest tag and assign the next sequential tag:
 ```bash
 # Fetch all tags from remote